 “All I can say is it is not a Scientology school,” Pinkett Smith said in Ebony magazine.
 “Now, if you don’t trust me, and you are questioning my integrity, that’s a whole different matter.
 That is straight evil to think that I would bring families into that educational institution and then try to get them to convert into some religion.”

+This came around the same time that former Scientologist Leah Remini said she spotted Jada at the Scientology center.
+Jada answered by saying yes, she did study the religion but that doesn’t mean she follows it.
 “I have prayed in mosques all over the world … but I am not a Muslim,” Jada tweeted.
 “I have read the Bhagavad Gita … but I am not a Hindu ….
 I have chanted and meditated in some of the most magnificent temples on earth … but I am not a Buddhist ….
 I have studied Dianetics, and appreciate the merits of Study Tech … but I am not a Scientologist.”

-Is Will Smith a Christian?
+Is Will Smith still a Christian?

-“Richard Williams was a fierce defender of his family.
-In this time in my life, in this moment, I am overwhelmed by what God is calling on me to do and be in this world,” he said.
-Later in the speech he said “Denzel [Washington] said to me a few minutes ago, he said, ‘At your highest moment, be careful.
+He invoked God fairly heavily in his Oscar acceptance speech just after hitting comedian Chris Rock in the face after a joke at his wife’s expense.
+“In this time in my life, in this moment, I am overwhelmed by what God is calling on me to do and be in this world,” he said during the speech.
+He also explained “Denzel [Washington] said to me a few minutes ago, he said, ‘At your highest moment, be careful.
 That’s when the devil comes for you.'”

+In an interview with The Christian Post, Smith said his faith has played a huge role in his life.
 “You can’t get where I get if you don’t love the Lord, you don’t get to sit how I sit, move how I move if you don’t love the Lord.
 You’d be seeing a whole lot of other repercussions,” Smith said.

 Where did Will Smith’s faith come from?

 “My grandmother was really my connection to God.
-She was my spiritual teacher, she was that grandmother at the church, the one having the kids doing the Easter presentations and putting on the Christmas plays and her kids and grandkids had to be first.
+She was my spiritual teacher, she was that grandmother at the church, the one having the kids doing the Easter presentations and putting on the Christmas plays, and her kids and grandkids had to be first.
 She was the most spiritually certain person that I had ever met in my entire life.
 Even to the point that when she was dying, she was happy, like she was really excited about going to heaven.”